morleym/furtive-handbook/docs/format-double-elim.md

 * Once the bracket is provided to them, competitors can chart out their predicted course through bracket (to prepare for matchups)
   * For this reason, you'll want to clearly communicate when the bracket will be available to competitors
 * Especially for broadcasted double-elim brackets, be conscious of downtime for competitors
-  * Classic example is the winner of upper final waiting for *hours* to play grand finals
   * Usually, excessive downtime occurs because of delays in early lower side rounds.
+    This can lead to cases like...
+    * the winner of upper final waiting to play grand finals
+    * A competitor dropping to losers late in the upper bracket and waiting for their lower bracket opponent to be determined
-  I recommend setting an early expectation/precedent for starting all matches in a timely manner
+  * I recommend setting an early expectation/precedent for starting all matches in a timely manner, and monitoring for any potentially delayed matches
 * Conversely, be conscious of competitors burning out if playing too many matches back-to-back
   * Depending on how you schedule matches in the final rounds, a competitor may need to play Lower Semifinal, Lower Final, And Grand Finals consecutively
   * This can be addressed with appropriate breaks between those matches